ronreiter/fqzip/README.md

 FQZip uses a premade Huffman tree index for the PPM quality compression.
 For that, it must learn an existing FASTQ file for it to generate an efficient encoding.
+The premade PPM dictionary consists of multiple Huffman trees for every context - each context consists of the current sequence identifier (A/C/T/G) currently being encoded or decoded, the current position (between 0 and 100) and the last 2 quality and sequence characters encoded.
+When compressing and decompressing, the correct Huffman tree is chosen to decode the decoded output to the bitstream, and every symbol causes the context to change, so no two symbols actually belong to the same tree.

+The header is also compressed with domain-specific compression, which uses super-blocks.
+Each block has its own fixed structure, and variable field types which are automatically identified and built per block.
+Then, only the needed information is stored, and compression is achieved by storing 0-bit information fields, such as incremental fields which increment all the way through the block, or low bit information fields which can be packed tightly.

+Sequence is compressed using BZIP2 which is very efficient for sequence data, but should be eventually replaced by alignment compression.

 Also, the compression and decompression of FASTQ files MUST be done using the same tree!